annaleenersten/agricultural-intelligence-system/README.md

 # Crop Profit Forecasting System

-A machine learning application that combines USDA crop yield data and historical weather data to predict crop yields and support future crop profitability analysis.
+A machine learning application that combines USDA crop yield data with historical and forecasted weather data to predict crop yields and support agricultural decision-making and profitability analysis.

 ---